 In February 2019, Leicester City Council declared a Climate Emergency.
 The council is committed to addressing the emergency through our own services and projects.
-In the Children’s Capital Improvement Programme (CCIP4) funding has been allocated to the schools’ climate emergency.
-This programme is designed to carry out carbon reduction schemes in maintained schools over and above the planned schemes already announced.
+In the Children’s Capital Improvement Programme (CCIP4) funding was allocated to the schools’ climate emergency.
+This programme was designed to carry out carbon reduction schemes in maintained schools over and above the planned schemes already announced.

-In this programme a number of maintained schools will be allocated funding and support to deliver energy efficiency measures including solar panels (solar PVs).
-Energy efficiency measures typically include but are not limited to:
+In this programme a number of maintained schools were allocated funding and support to deliver energy efficiency measures including solar panels (solar PVs).
+Energy efficiency measures typically included but were not limited to:

 - LED light replacement